slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 ### `timezone`

-The timezone which you want to use when evaluating playlists, and which is made available to Components.
+The timezone which you want to use when evaluating playlists, and which is made available to Components in the `TZ` environment variable.
 The timezone should be a string [identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `Europe/London`.

 The `init` command defaults this to the current system timezone.

+See [here](/docs/guides/timezones-and-locales) for more information.

+### `locale`

+The locale, which is made available to Components in the `LC` or `LC_ALL` environment variables.
+The local should be a string identifier such as `en-US`.

+The `init` command defaults this to the current system locale.

+See [here](/docs/guides/timezones-and-locales) for more information.

 ### `rig_permissions`